Have you ever asked the question, “What is the difference between medical-grade transformers and non-medical grade transformers?”

-For the safety of the patient in hospitals, all diagnostic or therapeutic medical equipment (medical electrical devices and non-medical electrical devices in the patient’s environment and areas for medical use) should be completely isolated from the supply line using strengthened isolation.
-Complete patient/operator safety is assured by medical-grade isolation transformers with
+For the patient’s safety in hospitals, the electrical supply line should completely isolate all diagnostic or therapeutic medical equipment (medical electrical devices and non-medical electrical devices in the patient’s environment and areas for medical use) using strengthened isolation.
+Medical-grade isolation transformers assure the safety of the patient and operator.

 - Very low leakage current (IEC 60601-1)